RachWalm/high-score/README.md

 The HTML was then written using a for loop to generate the table with the data in it.

 The CSS was added to make the site more user appealing and readable.
+Google fonts used to adjust the fonts and the background image was taken from freepiks.

+The [background](https://www.freepik.com/free-vector/flat-silver-stars-background_35106367.htm#fromView=search&page=1&position=32&uuid=826f9658-da69-4c65-b21c-94ad61531a03) image was from freepiks.

+Set up responsiveness with media queries.
+Setting up bootstrap would have taken me too long.
+I thought that this was something that would add value that I could quickly do with the time I had left.

 #### Testing